coolbeans201/GreatTechBlogPosts/README.md

 [Attribute-Based Access Control at Uber](https://www.uber.com/blog/attribute-based-access-control-at-uber/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105) - Proper access control is tricky when it comes to tables, so this is a good foundation for others to follow.

-[https://www.uber.com/blog/announcing-cadence/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105](https://www.uber.com/blog/announcing-cadence/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105) - There's always more room for workflow engines, so cool to see what Cadence can bring to the table.
+[Announcing Cadence 1.0: The Powerful Workflow Platform Built for Scale and Reliability](https://www.uber.com/blog/announcing-cadence/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105) - There's always more room for workflow engines, so cool to see what Cadence can bring to the table.

+[Sparkle: Standardizing Modular ETL at Uber](https://www.uber.com/blog/sparkle-modular-etl/) - I am all for standardizing ETL development wherever it can be.
+Sparkle seems like a very smart approach.

 ### VTS